The CATCH Team

 Jenny has over 13-years’ experience of working in corporate business, leading and managing teams to drive new brands and businesses forward.
 She relocated to Scotland in 2014, joining CATCH in November 2015 and has since thrived and loved every minute of her experience.
 She drives the CATCH business forward, bringing in new systems, processes and innovative ways of working.

-Community Manager
+Training Manager

 Jackie Hamilton